Green Card Experts

 Homeownership in the USA

-Buying a house is very common in the United States.
-In fact, most residents of the United States are homeowners.
-In 2021, the rate of people owning a home in the USA was about 65.4 %.
+Buying a house is very common in the USA.
+Most residents of the United States are homeowners.
+According to the U.S. Census, the homeownership rate in the USA will be around 65.6 % in 2024.

 If you have already decided that you want to stay for a longer period of time in a certain place, buying real estate is even cheaper in many cases than renting an apartment on a long-term basis.